Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M569.4: Set Motor Driver Torque Mode

-*Supported in firmware 3.5 post beta4 on Expansion 1HCL and M23CL devices when in closed loop mode.
+*Supported in firmware 3.5 on Expansion 1HCL and M23CL devices when in closed loop mode.
 Also supported in firmware 3.4 and later on Duet 3 MB6HC and MB6XD boards with ODrives connected to the second CAN bus and Hangprinter kinematics configured.*

 Tell one or more motor drivers to apply a specified torque regardless of position.